kyleboas/tacticsjournal.com/research/research.md

   <strong>Over 200 international sources:</strong> Independent analysts, niche outlets, press conferences, and interviews from clubs and football media worldwide.
 Each source classified by tier, culture, and format.
 Press conferences and interviews weighted as early-signal material.
 </p>
 <p class="r-audience">
-  <strong>Reports translated into your language:</strong> We take in all of these sources and deliver a report in your native language.
+  <strong>Read it in your language:</strong>  Every report is delivered in your native language, no matter where the original idea came from.
 </p>
 </div>

 <!-- PRICING -->
 <div class="r-section">
-  <div class="r-section-label">Costs less than running it yourself</div>
+  <div class="r-section-label">Costs less than doing it yourself</div>

   <div class="r-pricing-toggle-wrapper">
     <span class="r-pricing-toggle-label r-pricing-toggle-label--active" id="toggle-monthly-label">Monthly billing</span>